1

 Neighbourhoods

-Creating a map of our neighbours: institutional, commercial (shops, restaurants, services), human and non-human inhabitants (flora and fauna) will allow us to see many dimensions of the space in which we operate.
+Creating a map of your neighbours: institutional, commercial (shops, restaurants, services), human and non-human inhabitants (flora and fauna) will allow you to see a multidimensional space.
 It is a space for living, the daily commute between work and home, recreational walks, it is a work space, a space for management, as well as a habitat for an uncountable number of non-human organisms.
-As a team working at a cultural institution, we can actively become involved with all aspects of this space.
-In this way, we become co-responsible for a specific area and enter into relationships that shape this space.
+Try becoming co-responsible for a specific area and relationships that shape this space.
 These values are important for pro-environmental thinking.
-Perhaps there already exists some network in our vicinity or sector which we can join.
-If not, we can initiate it.
-Advice on how to establish and develop relations of good neighbourliness is included in the section on GOOD NEIGHBOURLINESS.

 Working groups

-Create working groups inside the institution (such a function can be performed by the GREEN TEAM) as well as outside.
+Create working groups inside the institution (see also: GREEN TEAMS) as well as outside.
 Find out if such a network already exists in your city, if not – set it up.
 Take a look at eco-themed projects, both big ones, such as exhibitions connected with this topic, and smaller ones, such as workshops on building pollinator houses or sowing wildflower meadows.
 Contact the people who carried out these initiatives in your area.
 Perhaps you will find common goals and needs and share your experience and knowledge.
-Such support networks are organised by institutions, for example, in connection with audience development (e.g. ADESTE operating in Warsaw).
+Such support networks are organised by institutions, for example, in connection with audience development (e.g. Adeste+ operating in Warsaw).
 Urban initiatives and movements also create their networks for sharing experiences.
-A networking event, e.g. a forum, may be a good place for meeting up, discussing challenges and setting up a working group.
-One example of an urban networking initiative was Residents’ Forum City Common Cause organised by an NGO – Towarzystwo Inicjatyw Twórczych ‘ę’.
+A networking event may be a good place for meeting up, discussing challenges and setting up a working group.

+> One example of an urban networking initiative was Residents’ Forum City Common Cause organised by an NGO – Towarzystwo Inicjatyw Twórczych ‘ę’.
 A working group may serve in exchanging experiences and offering support but also for deepening one’s knowledge.
 You can invite experts, naturalists, activists, representatives of ecological and climate-related movements to your meetings.
-Such a working group may become a basis of a wider coalition.
+Such a working group may become a basis of a wider coalition:

 This may also interest you: